 Step 2.
 Gather the payment and any supporting documents

 - A valid passport for traveling to the U.S. – your passport must be valid at least six months beyond the period of your travel to the United States.
 If you are traveling with family, each person must have a separate visa application.
 Your passport cannot have mistakes concerning the name, age, gender, or place of birth.
 If there is a mistake, you will be turned away until the mistake is corrected.

 - The confirmation page with the barcode (if you are missing this because of a website problem, bring your passport to the appointment — please DO NOT write to firstname.lastname@example.org informing us of the problem!)

-- Visa application fee of $160 or 100,000 West African CFA.
-Please note that because of fluctuations in the exchange rate, this amount may vary.
+- Visa application fee of $185 or 120,250 West African CFA.
+You will need to bring exact change.
+Please note, because of fluctuations in the exchange rate, this amount may vary.

 - One photo – you will upload this photo while completing your form DS-160 online.
 If the upload fails, you will need to bring the recent photo without glasses and without shadows and on a white backdrop to your appointment.
 The size of the photo should be 2 inches by 2 inches.

 Supplemental documents possibly needed

 The following supplemental documents could be requested to establish if you are qualified for the visa.
 These additional evidentiary documents could include: